Drama of McCarthy’s election may open House to more cameras - The Boston Globe

 What's uncertain is whether C-SPAN will get what it prefers: its own cameras, installed in the gallery overlooking the House floor, controlled robotically by journalists and available by pool to all news organizations.

-McCarthy's office is likely to move with caution, said Brendan Buck, who worked for then-Speakers John Boehner, R-Ohio, and Paul Ryan, R-Wis., and is now a partner at the communications firm Seven Letter.
+McCarthy’s office is likely to move with caution, said Brendan Buck — who worked for then-Speakers John Boehner, an Ohio Republican, and Paul Ryan, a Wisconsin Republican — and is now a partner at the communications firm Seven Letter.

 “Once you give something, it’s hard to take it back,” he said.
 “They have to make sure they are comfortable giving the access, knowing that it may be forever."